 System: Debian Wheezy - QGIS dev

-#3 Updated by Pedro Venâncio almost 8 years ago
+#3 Updated by Pedro Venâncio over 8 years ago

 This crash does not occur with all layers, but occurs in a large set of tests that I did.

 Honestly, I also can not understand how a plugin can cause this type of problem, but the truth is that the crash occurs with LecoS active and disappears with its deactivation.

-#4 Updated by Martin Jung almost 8 years ago
+#4 Updated by Martin Jung over 8 years ago

 i just tested your shapefile on Windows using both QGIS 1.8 Lisboa and QGIS dev.
 "Saving" your layer results in a crash for both stable and development.
 In your bug report you mentioned that it worked for you on your QGIS 1.8 stable.